 Jonathan Reeder’s Choice: Willem Elsschot and Mathijs Deen

-Every month, a translator from Dutch to English gives literary tips by answering two questions: which translated book by a Flemish or Dutch author should everyone read?
+Every month, a translator of Dutch into English gives literary tips by answering two questions: which translated book by a Flemish or Dutch author should everyone read?
 And, which book absolutely deserves an English translation?
 To get publishers excited, an excerpt has already been translated.
 This time you will read the choice of Jonathan Reeder, who translated work by the likes of Martin Michael Driessen, Marjolijn van Heemstra, Roger Van de Velde, Rodaan Al Galidi, Peter Buwalda and A.F.
 Th. van der Heijden.

 Must-read: ‘Villa des Roses’ by Willem Elsschot

 Since English-speaking readers might not have a firm idea about the Belgium–Netherlands cultural divide, I would start by recommending a Flemish (ah, there’s the first bit of confusion for the English reader) author, one whose style, setting, and themes distinguish themselves as ‘Flemish’: Tom Lanoye, Erwin Mortier, Annelies Verbeke, Dimitri Verhulst.